johnlaudun/tedtalks/docs/labbook-01.md

 I converted the dictionary to a list of tuples in order to be able to sort -- I see that there is a way to sort a dictionary in Python, but this is a way I know.
 Looking at the most common words, I see NLTK didn't get rid of punctuation: I cleared this up by removing punctuation earlier in the process, keeping the contractions (words with apostrophes), which the NLTK does not respect.

+**KK** - Sorting dictionaries is a PAIN.
+The point of dictionaries is that they are unsorted.
+Your conversion makes a lot of sense to me.

 **N.B.** I tried doing this simply with a regex expression that split on white spaces, but I am still seeing contractions split into different words.
+**KK** - What about the star line above?

 ```python
 tt_freq_list.sort(reverse=True)